-The drug can cause several common side effects, such as nausea and headaches.
-It may increase the risk of blocked arteries, potentially fatal heart rhythms called QT prolongation, and sudden death.
+The drug can cause several common side effects, such as nausea, itching, rash, fatigue, and headaches.
+It may increase the risk of blocked arteries, potentially fatal heart rhythms called torsade de pointes, and sudden death.

-From 2007 to March 31, 2019, the FDA received 10,779 reports of serious side effects, including 2,853 deaths, involving Tasigna, according to the FDA Adverse Events Reporting System (FAERS) Public Dahsboard.
+From 2007 to September 30, 2019, the FDA received 11,532 reports of serious side effects, including 3,100 deaths, involving Tasigna, according to the FDA Adverse Events Reporting System (FAERS) Public Dashboard.

-People who took the drug and suffered heart or vascular problems, such as clogged arteries, are filing Tasigna lawsuits.
+People who took the drug and suffered heart or vascular problems, such as decreased blood flow to the legs, heart, and brain are filing Tasigna lawsuits.